Dutch rabbit: Appearance

 Gray, (UK: Brown Grey) an Agouti color similar to that of the American cottontail, with bands of color on the hairshaft which produce a ring effect when blown into.
 The bands of color should be a light tan, a thin charcoal band then a darker tan over a slate blue undercolor.
 Eyes—dark brown.

 Steel, (UK: Steel Grey) a black color with off-white tips to the hairshaft on some hairs.
 The undercolor is slate blue.
 Eyes—dark brown.

 Tortoise, (UK: Tortoiseshell) a bright, clean orange with slate blue shadings along the ears, whisker beds and hindquarters. the undercolor is dark cream.
 Eyes—dark brown.

-Gold, (UK: Yellow) Gold was just added to the ARBA Standard of Perfection at the national ARBA convention in 2021.
-The variety was developed by Allen Barr with the help of Debra Sandoval.

-In the UK, Pale Grey (US: Lilac) Dutch are also recognized for show.
-New varieties under development in the United States include Harlequin (UK: Tri Coloured Dutch) (a pattern of black and orange patches) and Chinchilla.